KiD CuDi – “Free” review

 1280x1280 (1).jpg

-While I myself am not the biggest fan of gospel music, this is a decent experience.
+While I myself am not the biggest fan of gospel music, this is an underwhelming experience.
 Kanye truly sounds like he’s legitimately happy & finally at peace with himself in comparison to his last 3 albums, but the mixing is absolutely terrible.
-Hopefully down the road, he’ll patch it up like he did with The Life of Pablo back in 2016.
+The closest he did to patching it up like he did with The Life of Pablo back in 2016 was the Dr. Dre remix of the album & that’s significantly better.

 KIDS SEE GHOSTS – Self-titled review